-People who spend much time before the computer and especially those big and full monitors face one small problem.
+People who spend much time before the computer and especially those big size monitors face one small problem.
 Have you ever noticed you feel like reducing the brightness of the monitor when its night?
 Yes, Why?
 The explanation is simple.
-If there is not enough light in the room or from behind, light from the monitor will stress the eye.
+If there is not enough light in the room or from behind to compensate, the light from the monitor is the only source, and it will stress the eye.
 It is almost like watching the brightest star in the darkest part of the galaxy.
 So, in this post, I will show how you can automatically change the brightness of your monitor as the day passes.

 Note: If you press ALT + Page UP or ALT + Page Down, you will know that it changes the brightness as well.

 You can adjust to what kind of brightness you would like to have at night and also get a preview of it.
 You can map your location so it can use the daylight savings and other parameters it requires.

 Related Read: Automatically Turn off the monitor when you lock it

 Apart from the automatic setting, I would suggest trying to change the color and effects settings manually.
 While the default works, a different color might work better for you.
 On top of that, you can choose effects like Movie, Vintage, Dark Room, and more.

 Lastly, if you use Smart lights, then Flux has rolled out support for that as well.
 It supports Philips Hue, Colorkinects, Intelliwhite, Yeelight, LIFX.
 It is handy if you have set them around your working area.
 The software can adjust lights in sync with monitor and daytime.

 At any time you don’t feel like using it, you can disable it for an hour, until sunrise, for full-screen apps, or the current app.